jaimemcmf/jaimemcmf/README.md

 My name is Jaime Cruz Ferreira.

-I am a BSc in Computer Science from the Faculty of Sciences of the University of Porto (FCUP).
+I am a student of the BSc in Computer Science from the Faculty of Sciences of the University of Porto (FCUP).

 ## Favourite Technologies ##